Torn ACL In Dogs: Causes, Symptoms, Treatment & More

 - Overweight and unfit dogs are more likely to suffer from these tears.

-- Anterior Cruciate Ligament tears are common causes of arthritis in dogs.
+- Anterior cruciate ligament tears are common causes of arthritis in dogs.

 - ACL tears can be partial or complete tears.
 Treatment is dependent on which type of tear occurred.